livelace/gosquito/docs/data.md

 1. **Input plugin** gathers data and produces set of DataItem.
 4. **Process plugins** handle that DataItem set and fill chosen fields with produced data.
-5. Finally, **Output plugin** constructs messages with selected DataItem fields.
+5. Finally, **Output plugin** constructs messages with selected DataItem fields and send them to destinations.

 DataItem is a data structure with specific fields, contains common for all plugins fields and plugin specific fields.